stuffrabbit/iCoAP/README.md

 ====

 For detailed information checkout the `iCoAP_Example` App, which provides a simple example of how to use the `iCoAP` Library.
-Additionally, make sure to read the comments in both the `iCoAPTransmission.h` and the `iCoAPMessage.h` files.
+Additionally, make sure to read the comments in both the `ICoAPExchange.h` and the `ICoAPMessage.h` files.
 The available Category `NSString+hex.h` might also be of use by encoding values for the CoAP communication.

 Used Libraries: